-A 62 year-old lady collapses in town, and bystanders call 999.
-A community first responder (CFR) from the same street is dispatched using an automated alerting app, and the dispatcher sends an ambulance and a Specialist Paramedic (Critical Care).
-The CFR arrives on scene first and takes over BLS from the bystanders.
-The CFR uses an AED, and the ambulance arrives a few minutes later.
-The team led by the SP provides advanced post-ROSC critical care and is transported to the cardiac centre directly.
+A 62 year old lady collapses in town, and bystanders call 999 and start CPR.
+A CFR from the same street is dispatched using an automated alerting app, and the dispatcher sends an ambulance and a specialist Paramedic (Critical Care).
+The bystanders are directed to an AED at the nearby library and use this to shock the patient.
+The CFR arrives on scene first and takes over ELS from the bystanders and the ambulance arrives a few minutes later.
+The team led by the SP provides advanced post ROSC critical care and is transported to the cardiac centre directly

-ROSC - Return of Spontaneous Circulation i.e. a pulse, the first step towards the goal of complete recovery from a cardiac arrest The chain of survival is a vital part of ensuring patients who suffer from an out of hospital cardiac arrest have the best possible chance of a full recovery.
-Early recognition of cardiac arrest and early Basic Life Support (BLS) including AED are key components that need to be delivered by communities and volunteers.
+ROSC - Return of Spontaneous Circulation i.e. a pulse, the first step towards the goal of complete recovery from a cardiac arrest

+The chain of survival is a vital part of ensuring patients who suffer from an out of hospital cardiac arrest have the best possible chance of a full recovery.
+Early recognition of cardiac arrest and early Essential life Support including AED (ELS) are key components that need to be delivered by communities and volunteers

 We will enhance our approach to cardiac arrest management through the concept of resuscitation teams, with senior clinical leadership, enhanced training and concentrating on human factors, complex decision making and simulation.
-The SP in critical care will be a development post into advanced practice.
+The SP in critical care will be a development post into advanced practice